grimes2/foo_statistics/README.md

 # foo_statistics
-For `foobar2000` `v2`+: Collects all kind of foobar2000 statistics and prints them to console.
+For `foobar2000` `v2` and later: Collects all kind of foobar2000 statistics and prints them to console.

 # Building from source
 Requirements: